-Sixty-five years of experience in preparing inner city youth for higher education has culminated in the development of our PUSH programs, ComUniversity (which brings community residents and students together to work on community development issues), the Summer Intensive Institute (which hones in on Math, English, science and technology studies for students at risk of not graduating), and our public access technology lab.
+Sixty-five years of experience in preparing inner city youth for higher education has culminated in the development of our PUSH programs, CommUniversity (which brings community residents and students together to work on community development issues), the Summer Intensive Institute (which hones in on math, English, science and technology studies for students at risk of not graduating), and our public access technology lab.

 PUSH is an embedded high school and college model that increases students’ college-going identity, helps students navigate the college application process, and increases their ability to transition to and complete college with confidence and success.

 Success is the satisfaction of accomplishing through adversity.
 Success takes hard work, determination, commitment, sacrifice, people and luck.
 Graduating means we could look back and declare it was all worth it!
 After I finish college, I want to go back to my community and give back.
 Thank you Freedom House!